Ferry loses power off of Martha’s Vineyard

 TISBURY, Mass.
-(AP) — A Rhode Island-based ferry has been towed to safety following its stranding off the shore of Martha’s Vineyard.
+(AP) — A stranded ferry off the shore of Martha’s Vineyard carrying dozens of people has been towed to safety.

-The Cape Cod Times reports the Ava Pearl, a ferry that makes season trips to the island, lost propulsion a quarter-mile from shore Sunday.
+The Cape Cod Times reports the Ava Pearl lost propulsion a quarter-mile from shore Sunday.
+The Ava Pearl makes seasonal trips from Rhode Island to Martha’s Vineyard.

 The U.S. Coast Guard says the boat was towed with 75 people on board, and that no injuries were reported.

-The Ava Pearl is owned by Martha’s Vineyard Fast Ferry, a North Kingstown, Rhode Island company that runs the service from that town.
+The Ava Pearl is owned by Martha’s Vineyard Fast Ferry, a North Kingstown, Rhode Island, company that runs the service from that town.

 Most Read Nation & World Stories